aleferu/musicbrainz/README.md

 ## Contents

-- `recordings_and_releases.ipynb`: Summary of all I've been learning/working on about `recordings` and `releases`, as well of teh code needed to extract CSVs and some graphs.
+- `recordings_and_releases.ipynb`: Summary of all I've been learning/working on about `recordings` and `releases`, as well of the needed code to extract CSVs and some graphs.
 - `genres.ipynb`: Shows that genres are sadly impossible to extract via MusicBrainz. *(Soon)*

 ## Dependencies